 St. Mary’s Grotto

-Designed and built in 2009, this design creates an outdoor prayer area reminiscent of the Grotto of Massabielle in Lourdes, France.
-Utilizing the sloped hillside, this garden creates a secluded area for contemplation and view of the Madonna Della Strada statue in the church’s interior.
+Designed and built in 2009, this design created an outdoor prayer area reminiscent of the Grotto of Massabielle in Lourdes, France.
+Utilizing the sloped hillside, this garden creates a secluded area for contemplation in view of the Madonna Della Strada statue in the retaining wall’s alcove.
 In addition to providing an area for reflection, the natural stone grotto is extensively utilized by the parish for weddings, photos, and small events.
-A blue and beige color theme creates consistency among many of the project components.
+Surrounding the space, a dedicated rose garden is offset by a selection of evergreens, perennials, and annual plantings.
+Natural stone elements were used around the Grotto to create consistency throughout the design.
+Antique barnstone was chosen for the gently curved focal retaining wall, which includes features such as a sandstone church sign that had been salvaged from storage, inset crosses, and shelving for prayer candles.
+Full color range bluestone was selected for the main patio, which complements both the sandstone walls and granite benches arranged in a chevron pattern for maximum versatility.
+Visitors to St. Mary’s Grotto are welcome to explore and take advantage of the peaceful space for a moment of calm contemplation.

 Location: